molily/molily.de/_posts/2019-02-03-testing-angular.md

 From our perspective, Cypress has several drawbacks.

 First, Cypress requires some initial setup.
-While Cypress works well with Angular applications, it is not pre-installed like Protractor is.
+While Cypress works well with Angular applications, it is not pre-installed like Protractor.

-Second, Cypress uses Mocha and Chai for writing tests, not Jasmine.
+Second, Cypress uses the Mocha and Chai libraries for writing tests, not Jasmine.
 While both serve the same purpose, you have to learn the subtle differences.
 If you use Jasmine for unit and integration tests, there will be an inconsistency in your tests.

 Third, at the time of writing, Cypress only supports Firefox as well as Chromium-based browsers like Chrome and Microsoft Edge.
 It does not support Safari, legacy Edge or even Internet Explorer.

 Cypress is not simply better than WebDriver-based frameworks.
 It tries to solve their problems by narrowing the scope and making trade-offs.

-That being said, this guide recommends to use Cypress for testing Angular applications.
+That being said, this guide **recommends to use Cypress for testing Angular applications**.
 Cypress is well-maintained and well-documented.
 With Cypress, you can write valuable end-to-end tests with little effort.

 In case you do need a WebDriver-based framework, have a look at Webdriver.io instead.